KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Jan 21 journal.md

 [] I want to do music tomorrow
 [] Do the thingy with Alerted page
 [] Get the thing to work -- arduino and prototype
-[]
+[] Research how to make a home server with an older computer []